 History

-Initially, the temple was a parish church, located outside the city walls.
-It provided spiritual patronage for suburban residents and travelers who came after closing city gates.
-The church was especially popular among craftsmen from Riga and its suburbs, who, organized in guilds, founded numerous altars there.
-It got into the fortifications of the enlarged city organism at the turn of the 13th and 14th centuries after the fortifications of the northern part of Riga were built.
+Initially, the church of St. James was a parish temple located outside the city walls (“sita in suburbio civitatis”).
+It provided spiritual care for suburban residents and travelers who arrived after the city gates were closed.
+The church was particularly popular among craftsmen from Riga and suburban areas, who organized in guilds, funded numerous altars in it.
+Church was included in the fortificated area of the enlarged city at the turn of the 13th and 14th centuries, after the northern part of Riga walls was built.
+From 1255, there was a Cistercian nunnery in its vicinity, and in 1259 Bishop Albert Suerbeer allowed sisters to share the use of the church until their own temple was built.

-With the beginning of the Reformation in 1524, the building suffered during urban riots and the interior was destroyed.
-In 1552, the church became the first Protestant temple in Riga.
-In 1582, when Riga came under the rule of the Polish-Lithuanian Commonwealth, the church was handed over to the Jesuits.
-In 1621 it returned to Lutherans when the Swedish army under the command of king Gustav II Adolf occupied Riga.
-Then the tower received a new Baroque spire.
-In 1812 the church was used by the Napoleonic army as a food warehouse, and in 1923 it was again handed over to Catholics, after the Riga cathedral became a Lutheran cathedral.
+In 1524, during the initial period of the Reformation, the church suffered during urban riots.
+Among other things, all the interior furnishings were destroyed.
+In 1552, the church became the first Protestant temple in Riga, but when in 1582 Riga came under the rule of the Polish-Lithuanian Commonwealth, the church was handed over to the Jesuits on the order of King Stefan Batory.
+In 1621, it returned to the Lutherans when Swedish troops under the command of King Gustav II Adolf occupied the city.
+Then the tower received a new, Baroque spire.
+In 1812, the church was used by Napoleon’s troops as a food warehouse, which led to the deterioration of the building’s condition.
+After repairs were carried out in the late 19th and early 20th centuries, in 1923 it was handed over to Catholics again, after the Riga cathedral became a Lutheran church.

 Architecture

-The church finally received the form of a three-aisle, small basilica with only two bays in the central nave.
-On the eastern side, there is the oldest part of the building, a four-sided, single-bay chancel measuring 10.8 x 10.3 meters, lower than the central nave, but of greater width, covered with a separate, gable roof.
-The west side of the church was dominated by a Gothic, massive four-sided tower with facades decorated with blendes and friezes, flanked from the north and south by two annexes, which are an extension of the aisles.
-In the years 1404-1436, on the southern side of the nave, the chapel of Holy Cross was built, and later a sacristy was dded to the northern side of the chancel.
+The church was built of bricks in the monk bond, plastered in some places to hide irregularities or as a decorative element of the walls.
+Limestone was used in the plinth part and to strengthen some corners.
+Ultimately, the church had the form of a small basilica with only two bays in the central nave, approximately 20.2 meters long.
+On the eastern side of the nave there was the oldest part of the building, a four-sided, single-bay chancel measuring 10.8 x 10.3 meters, lower than the central nave but wider, covered with a separate gable roof.
+The western side of the church was dominated by a Gothic, massive four-sided tower, flanked from the north and south by two annexes, which were extensions of the side aisles.
+In the years 1404-1436, a rectangular chapel of Holy Cross was built on the southern side of the nave.

-The external façades of the church remained smooth, because the buttresses were pulled inside, and between them in each bay of the aisle from the north and south, a large pointed window was pierced.
-Three narrow but high windows were placed in the eastern wall of the presbytery, above which the gable part was separated by four lines of a toothe frieze.
-The triangular space of the gable is vertically divided by a pilaster stripe separating on the sides two large panels crowned at the edges with diagonally led arcades mounted on small consoles.
+The external facades of the church remained smooth because the buttresses were pulled into the interior.
+The large ogival windows were pierced between them in each bay of the aisle from the north and south.
+In the late Gothic wall of the central nave, the windows were flanked by two-part pointed blendes, perhaps modeled on the facades of the Riga cathedral.
+Three narrow but high early Gothic windows with a pyramidal arrangement were placed in the eastern wall of the chancel.
+Above them, the gable was separated by four lines of a frieze made of diagonally arranged bricks.
+The triangular space of the gable was divided vertically by a lesene separating on the sides two large panels of the same size, topped on the edges with diagonal arcades mounted on small consoles.
+A spiral staircase was protruded from the western facade.

-Inside, the whole church was covered with rib vaults, set in the nave on massive pillars of a cross-section with stepps in the corners.
-The chancel was opened to the central nave with a pointed arcade, similar but wider arcades were also created between the aisles.
+Inside, the entire church was covered with cross-rib vaults, set in the nave on massive cross-section pillars with steps in the corners.
+The bays of the side aisles were built on a plan of short rectangles, while in the central nave it had a shape similar to squares.
+The chancel was opened to the central nave with a pointed, stepped arcade of a rood arch.
+Similar but wider arcades were also created in the middle part of the church.
+It separated the 8.2-meter-wide central nave from the 6.4-meter-wide aisles.

 Current state